-The Bonds Trustee may agree, without the consent of the Bondholders, to (i) any modification (except to such provisions as are mentioned in Condition 14(A) above or in the proviso to paragraph 2 of Schedule 5 to the Trust Deed) of, or to the waiver or authorisation of any breach or proposed breach of, the Bonds or the Transaction Documents which, in the opinion of the Bonds Trustee, is not materially prejudicial to the interests of the Bondholders (and, for the avoidance of doubt, any modification, waiver or authorisation as aforementioned which would not cause, at the time of such modification, waiver or authorisation, the downgrade of the then prevailing rating by any Rating Agency of the Bonds shall be deemed as not materially prejudicial to the interests of the Bondholders) or (ii) any modification of the Bonds or the Transaction Documents which, in the opinion of the Bonds Trustee, is of a formal, minor or technical nature, to correct a manifest error or to comply with mandatory provisions of Singapore law.
+The Bonds Trustee may agree, without the consent of the Bondholders, to (i) any modification (except to such provisions as are mentioned in Condition 14(A) above or in the proviso to paragraph 2 of Schedule 5 to the Trust Deed) of, or to the waiver or authorisation of any breach or proposed breach of, the Bonds or the Transaction Documents which, in the opinion of the Bonds Trustee, is not materially prejudicial to the interests of the Bondholders (and, for this purpose, any modification, waiver or authorisation as aforementioned in respect of which the Issuer has not been notified by any Rating Agency (within 30 calendar days after being informed by the Issuer, in its discretion, of the same) would cause, at the time of such modification, waiver or authorisation, the downgrade of the then prevailing rating by such Rating Agency of the Bonds shall be deemed as not materially prejudicial to the interests of the Bondholders) or (ii) any modification of the Bonds or the Transaction Documents which, in the opinion of the Bonds Trustee, is of a formal, minor or technical nature, to correct a manifest error or to comply with mandatory provisions of Singapore law.

 Any such modification, waiver or authorisation shall be binding on the Bondholders; and, unless the Bonds Trustee agrees otherwise, any such modification, or if the Bonds Trustee so requires, any such waiver or authorisation, shall be notified to the Bondholders in accordance with Condition 13 as soon as practicable thereafter.